top of page

 Thanks to your support, generosity, and prayers, the Knights of Columbus were able to support the above with breakfasts, soup sales, and collections.

-St. Ignatius also is part of the Knight of Columbus Fourth Degree.
+St. Ignatius is also part of the Knight of Columbus Fourth Degree.
 You must be a

 Fourth Degree Knight to be part of this group of men.
 We meet with other Fourth Degrees of the local parishes and take turns hosting our meetings at the different parishes.